-In Unfree Speech, Joshua tells his story to the international audience for the first time.
-Composed in three parts, Joshua chronicles his path to politics, collects the letters he wrote in prison, and closes with a powerful and urgent call for all of us around the world to defend our democratic rights.
+In Unfree Speech, the activist and Nobel Peace Prize nominee Joshua Wong tells his story to the international audience for the first time.
+Composed in three parts, he chronicles his path to politics, collects the letters he wrote in prison, and closes with a powerful and urgent call for all of us around the world to defend democratic rights.